BCWF-Wetlands/WESP_Calculator/README.md

 Identify if it is a Single or Reference site

-Enter the location and name of the survey 123 file (without extension), for example 'data/field_survey123_edited_04.14.2025'
+Enter the location and name of the survey 123 xlsx file (without extension), for example 'data/field_survey123_edited_04.14.2025'

-Enter the location and name of the manual questions spreadsheet (without extension), for example - '../WESP_OF/out/data/GD_Base/GD_BaseOF_Answers.data'
+Enter the location and name of the manual questions xlsx spreadsheet (without extension), for example - '../WESP_OF/out/data/GD_Base/GD_BaseOF_Answers.data'

 ### Project Status